Light Clients for Lazy Blockchains

-\textbf{Prover throughput.} Finally, we evaluate the throughput that a prover can achieve.
+\textbf{Prover throughput.} Finally, we evaluate the throughput of a prover participating in many games (Figure~\ref{fig:implementation}c).
 To minimize the network influence, we run two provers in the same datacenter.
-Each prover has a ledger of 10M transactions, but their ledgers differ at a random location.
+Each prover has a ledger of $10$M transactions, which differ at a random location.
 We start a verifier in the same datacenter, which initiates a variable number of bisection games between the two provers in parallel.
 We gradually ramp up the parallelism to generate enough load and saturate the provers.
-Figure~\ref{fig:implementation}c shows the results.
-As we ramp up the parallelism, the achieved throughput first increases due to the increased load, and then stays flat because the provers have saturated their compute.
-Specifically, a prover running our prototype can support a throughput of 680 games/second using its 4 virtual CPU cores.
+During the process, the achieved throughput first increases due to the increased load, and then stays flat because the provers have saturated their computational resources.
+Specifically, a prover running our prototype can support a throughput of $680$ games/second using its $4$ virtual CPU cores.
 We expect the throughput to scale with the available CPU cores and disk IO.